Electric Bike Tours

 Looking for the perfect way to spend your day?
 Take a Pedego to explore our nation’s capital!
-Pedego Bethesda’s 3 to 4 hour guided tour includes all major monuments and sites along the National Mall.
-Riding a Pedego lets you cover an incredible amount of ground and great sightseeing opportunities to see the Mall from one end to the other without dealing with crowded or closed metro stations, traffic, or parking.
+Pedego Bethesda’s 3 to 4-hour guided tour includes all major monuments and sites along the National Mall.
+Riding a Pedego lets you cover an incredible amount of ground and great sightseeing opportunities.
+See the Mall from one end to the other without dealing with crowded or closed metro stations, traffic, or parking.
 Experience Washington D.C. to the fullest on an e-bike!
 Tours begin in late March/early April through October/November, depending on weather conditions.
-Pedego Bethesda can also tailor this tour for private groups, if desired.
+Pedego Bethesda can also tailor this tour for private groups if desired.

 1. Pedego Bethesda

 To start your fun day ahead, you must first stop at Pedego Bethesda to pick out your bike for the ride around Washington D.C and the National Mall.
 Whether you are renting a Pedego for the first time or deciding to purchase, the friendly faces at Pedego Bethesda are more than happy to assist you in finding the perfect model for you.